The Bankrate promise

 When you turn 70 1/2, you must — that’s must — begin taking annual withdrawals from your tax-deferred retirement accounts, such as a traditional IRA, workplace 401(k) or self-employed retirement plan.

-If you went six months past your 70th birthday last year, you have until April 1 to make your first of these withdrawals, known as required minimum distributions, or RMDs.
+If you turned 70 1/2 this year, you have until April 1, 2019 to make the first of these withdrawals, known as required minimum distributions, or RMDs.

 The penalty is severe if you don’t follow the rules.
-Failure to withdraw triggers an excess-accumulation tax; you’ll have to pay 50 percent of the required distribution that you didn’t take.
+Failure to withdraw triggers an excess-accumulation tax; you’ll have to pay a whopping 50 percent of the required distribution that you didn’t take.

 The payouts are designed to ensure that most of your retirement benefits are paid to you during your lifetime.
 You can use Bankrate’s calculator to determine your required minimum distribution.

 Let’s say you didn’t withdraw the required $1,000 from your traditional IRA.
 Your tax hit would be $500.
-For a taxpayer in the 25 percent income tax bracket, that’s twice what you would have paid in taxes if you’d simply followed the RMD rule.
+For a taxpayer in the 24 percent income tax bracket, that’s more than twice what you would have paid in taxes if you’d simply followed the RMD rule.

 If you can convince the IRS that your distribution shortfall was due to “reasonable error” and that you’re taking steps to rectify the situation, the agency could waive the penalty.
 In that case, file Form 5329 (part IX), go ahead and pay the excess-accumulation tax and attach a letter of explanation.
 If the IRS agrees that you shouldn’t be penalized, it will refund the excess tax.